lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

 .. important::

    If deploying the upgrade to the Summit, before shutting down the Control System, make sure that M2 is switched to closed loop control from the EUI.
-You should ask for help with this in ``#summit-simonyitel`` beforehand.
+You should ask for help with this in ``#summit-simonyitel`` and/or ``#summit-control-room`` beforehand.
    In the case of an OS/k8s upgrade, ensure that the M2 CSC is back into ``ENABLED`` state before rebooting the Hexrot VM (where the EUI for M2 runs), otherwise it will go out of closed loop again.

 .. important::